rezamarzban/MNIST-C/README.md

 Other requirements to running built executable file from "PREDICT.C":

-"mnistImages.dat" and "MNIST labels.txt" files that made by running "test.cpp" code.
+"mnistImages.dat" and "mnistLabels.txt" files that made by running "test.cpp" code.

 Running instruction guide: